 A caesarean or c-section is when a pregnant mother’s baby is delivered via an operation in which doctors cut open her abdomen and manually remove the baby from her uterus.
-An emergency c-section works pretty much the same, however, it’s an unplanned decision made quickly by medical staff in what’s considered an emergency situation where the health of the baby and mother is at risk.
+An emergency c-section works pretty much the same, however, it’s an unplanned decision made quickly by medical staff in what’s considered an emergency situation, where the health of the baby and/or mother is at risk.

 When one is required

-In labour, however, your doctor may call for an emergency c-section if any of the following happens:
+In labour, your doctor may call for an emergency c-section if any of the following happens:

 - Foetal distress – the baby’s heart rate rises or drops suddenly

-- Placenta or umbilical cord complications – e.g. it’s around the neck
+- Placenta or umbilical cord complications – e.g. it’s around the baby’s neck

-- Excessive labour – it’s taking longer than normal with little or no progression
+- Excessive labour – it’s taking longer than normal with little or no progress

 - Maternal health concerns – e.g. exhaustion from labour or dangerously high blood pressure